How to Develop an Android App: All Points you Should Consider

 You can call this a part of competitor analysis, but it really helps during the research phase, and that’s why I have mentioned it as a standalone factor

-You must have a list of apps that give you major development goals or hit your inspiration.
-Go to their official Google Play listings and check their reviews and rating section.
+You must have a list of apps that give you primary development goals or hit your inspiration.

 Then go to crucial ratings, like 1 and 2 stars and see what users are mainly complaining about.
 It could be a recent bug or a crash.